Bradley MacIntosh

 METHODS: Our primary method of Arterial Spin Labeling (ASL) magnetic resonance technique is predominant in our research activities.
 This technique produces non-invasive cerebral blood flow maps with spatial resolution that approaches the millimeter details of a conventional anatomical picture.
 Our ASL innovation includes image processing of individual scans, a pipeline to use these images in group analysis or multi-site trials, and additional ASL hemodynamic features (such as the arterial transit time and the spatial coefficient of variation).
 On-going efforts arousing deep learning to improve physiological MRI in radiology applications.

 COLLABORATION: The MacIntosh lab has a focus on clinical translation and work with Clinician-Scientist colleagues.
-The lab is involved in a variety of internal, national, and international initiatives which includes a national drug trial through the Canadian Partnership for Stroke Recovery, an international LeDucq Foundation international network to study perivascular spaces in small vessel disease, brain vascular changes in people with diabetes, as well as using deep learning tools to characterize brain diseases at the Computational Radiology & Artificial Intelligence unit (CRAI.no) at the Oslo Hospital University.
+The lab is involved in a variety of internal, national, and international initiatives which includes a national drug trial through the Canadian Partnership for Stroke Recovery, an internal clinical trial through the Harquail Centre for Neuromodulation examining the efficacy and brain network connectivity changes of psilocybin-assisted psychotherapy on major depressive disorder, an international LeDucq Foundation network to study perivascular spaces in small vessel disease and the detrimental effects of sleep apnea on the brain.
+The lab is also focused on developing deep learning tools to characterize brain diseases at the Computational Radiology & Artificial Intelligence unit (CRAI.no) at the Oslo Hospital University.

 Recent Publications